jleath/Gitlet/hw4/spec/hw4.md

 Note that `peek`, `dequeue`, and `enqueue` are inherited from RingBuffer, so you do not need to declare these explicitly.

-If you're stuck, see [this lecture 10 .java file](https://github.com/Berkeley-CS61B/lectureCode/blob/master/lec10/live2/AbstractXList.java) for an example of an abstract class that provides default methods for an interface.
+If you're stuck, see [AbstractXList from lecture 10](https://github.com/Berkeley-CS61B/lectureCode/blob/master/lec10/live2/AbstractXList.java) for an example of an abstract class that provides default methods for an interface.
+This class provides a default implementation for the [XList class](https://github.com/Berkeley-CS61B/lectureCode/blob/master/lec10/live2/XList.java).

-If you're having trouble compiling your `AbstractBoundedQueue.java` file, try compiling with:
+If you're having trouble compiling your `AbstractBoundedQueue.java` file, because the compiler can't find `BoundedQueue.class`, try compiling with:

     javac BoundedQueue.java AbstractBoundedQueue.java